One Week in Morocco Marrakech To Fes

 One Week in Morocco Highlights:

-• Visit the film making locations in the Desert
+• Visit the filmmaking locations in the desert.

-• Discover Berber culture and Lifestyle
+• Discover Berber culture and lifestyle.

-• Fes Walking Tour with local Guide
+• Fes Walking Tour with a Local Guide.

 Day 1: Arrival in Marrakech & City Exploration